On this page

 1Exact resource domainprogram.drsmithclinic.com

-Workspace/project preview domains are inherited by generated sandbox previews, computer URLs, and managed deployment URLs.
+Sandbox preview domains are separate from deployment domains.
+Computer desktop URLs are separate from both.
 Exact resource custom domains still win when attached.

 8. Branding